 Grim Tales: The Heir – A Mystery Hidden Object Game (Full) – Big Fish Games, Inc

-Ready to take on the adventure?
-Get Grim Tales: The Heir – A Mystery Hidden Object Game (Full) now from the APP STORE.
+Grim Tales: The Heir - A Mystery Hidden Object Game (Full) Screenshot

-Dive into Grim Tales: The Heir – A Mystery Hidden Object Game (Full)
+What Makes Grim Tales: The Heir – A Mystery Hidden Object Game (Full) Stand Out

 Unlock the complete adventure with a single purchase!
 No in-app purchases!